 Information for Applicants

-Am I supposed to do SPT or PACE?
+Am I required to do PACE?

 Please review these documents before contacting the College to ask about PACE and your registration process.

 Why don’t Ontario university pharmacy graduates have to do PACE?

 The assessment tool used for PACE is the same as the one used throughout the fourth year clinical rotations to assess entry level doctorate of pharmacy degree program students at the universities of Toronto and Waterloo.
 Graduates from these programs have already demonstrated the same performance expectations as PACE candidates, and therefore have met the College’s practice-based registration requirement.

 Select pharmacists who meet the Assessor Criteria will be trained and appointed by the College to be PACE assessors.
 To ensure an objective and independent assessment, the assessor must not have any prior relationship with you.

 How do I get ready for PACE?